Bangladesh factory fire: 8 arrested, including owner, after blaze kills 52 | Law-Order

 - Bangladesh

-Bangladesh police on Saturday arrested eight people, including the owner of a factory and his sons, in connection with the fire in their food processing unit which killed at least 52 people, according to media reports.
+Bangladesh police on Saturday arrested eight people, including the owner of a factory and his two sons, in connection with the massive fire in their food processing unit which killed at least 52 people.

 The fire broke out at the factory in Narayanganj outside Bangladesh's capital on Thursday.
-The authorities have put the death toll at 52 from the bodies recovered so far.
+The authorities have put the death toll at 52 so far.

 Forty-nine workers died after being trapped on the third floor with its only exit locked.
 Three others also died after jumping off the six-storey factory.

-Home Minister Asaduzzaman Khan Kamal said the owner, several directors and managers of the Sajeeb Group and its sister concern Hashem Food Ltd were among those taken into custody by police, the Dhaka Tribune reported.
+Home Minister Asaduzzaman Khan Kamal said the owner, several directors and managers of the Sajeeb Group and its sister concern Hashem Food Ltd were among those taken into custody by police.

 ''No one will be spared if their negligence is found over the incident,'' the minister warned.

-Police are seeking a 10-day remand order from a court to question Hashem and others over the deadly blaze, according to Rupganj Police Inspector Humayun Kabir Molla.
+The development came as fire service rescuers searched for more bodies or survivors at the building throughout the night but found none while scores of people said their relatives remained missing.

+''We are continuing searches,'' a fire service official told newsmen as it took firefighters more than 24 hours to douse the blaze.

-Apart from Sajeeb Group Chairman and Managing Director Md Abul Hashem, his four sons, including Deputy Managing Director Hasib Bin Hashem and Director Tareq Ibrahim were also named in the case, according to Narayanganj's Superintendent of Police Zaidul Alam.
+Apart from Sajeeb Group Chairman and Managing Director Md Abul Hashem, his sons, including Deputy Managing Director Hasib Bin Hashem and Director Tareq Ibrahim, were also named in the case, according to Narayanganj's Superintendent of Police Zaidul Alam.

 Sajeeb Group is the parent company of Hashem Foods Ltd, the scene of the devastating fire.